937-815-0951

 Pedestrian death tolls continue to rise

-On behalf of Intili Group, A Legal Professional Association | Nov 8, 2019 | Wrongful Death
+On Behalf of | Nov 8, 2019 | Wrongful Death |

 There is a new study out that finds that pedestrian death tolls continue to increase nationally and now are at the highest levels in 30 years.
 This means that nearly 6,300 pedestrians were killed on the roads last year.
 According to news reports here in Ohio, the state had 130 pedestrian deaths and 2,600 injured, which is slightly down from 2017 when there were 145 pedestrian fatalities.
 Nevertheless, this is a trend since 2013 when it was 88 pedestrians killed on Ohio roads.